yggdrasilts/axiosfit/samples/README.md

 # Samples

-- [angular8-axiosfit](./angular8-axiosfit): It shows how to use Axiosfit inside an angular application.
+- [angular-axiosfit](./angular-axiosfit): It shows how to use Axiosfit inside an angular application that is a bugtracker sample app.
-- [nestjs-axiosfit](./nestjs-axiosfit): It shows hos to use Axiosfit inside a nestjs application.
+- [nestjs-axiosfit](./nestjs-axiosfit): It shows how to use Axiosfit inside a nestjs application when a service needs to call another service.